chinnucsk/proper.js/README.md

     ./properjs PATH/TO/file.js Object
     ./properjs PATH/TO/file.js Object PATH/TO/include.js 0 PATH/TO/otherfile.js OtherObject

-where `PATH/TO/file.js` is a source file for your code `Object.props will` be how properjs discovers its properties and `0` denotes a source file without any properties defined
+where `PATH/TO/file.js` is a source file for your code, `Object.props` is how properjs discovers its properties, and `0` denotes a source file without any properties defined

 By default running properjs with no arguments runs the Proper.prop